destroyer22719/Spiraling-Circle-Challenge/README.md

 In the code I had different priorities in the direction Bridget should navigate in.

 At first the priority is Right, Down, Up, Left.
-Which means it goes left, if it's not valid, go Down, if up is not valid, go left, and if neither is valid Bridget is done.
+Which means it goes right, if it's not valid, go Down, if up is not valid, go left, and if neither is valid Bridget is done.

 At different parts of the grid the priorities changed.
-At the 3rd tile the priority changed from Right, Down, Up, Left (RDUL), to Left, Down, Up, Right (LDUR), and when it's approaching the 4th tile it changes it's priority again from Left, Down, Up, Right (LDUR) all the way to Up, Right, Down, Left (UPRDL), when it's at the first time again it goes back to Right, Down, Up, Left.
+At the 3rd tile the priority changed from Right, Down, Up, Left (RDUL), to Left, Up, Right, Down (LURD), and when it's approaching the 1th tile it changes back to the original RDUL.

 These direction order priorities ensure that Bridget navigates on the edge clockwise.